Cartagena, Colombia: 1811 to the 21st century

 Finally, a patriot army led by General Mariano Montilla, supported by Admiral José Prudencio Padilla, laid siege to the city from August 1820 until October 1821.
 A key engagement was the destruction of almost all of the royalist ships anchored on Getsemani Island on 24 June 1821.
-After Governor Gabriel de Torres surrendered, Simon Bolivar the Liberator, bestowed the title "Heroic City" onto Cartagena.
-The Liberator spent 18 days in the city from 20 to 28 July 1827, staying in the Government Palace in Proclamation Square and the guest of a banquet hosted by Jose Padilla at his residence on Calle Larga.
+After Governor Gabriel de Torres surrendered, Simon Bolivar the Liberator bestowed the title "Heroic City" upon Cartagena.
+The Liberator spent 18 days in the city from 20 to 28 July 1827, staying in the Government Palace in Proclamation Square and as a guest at a banquet hosted by Jose Padilla at his residence on Calle Larga.

-Unfortunately, the toll of war, in particular from Morillo's siege long affected the city.
+Unfortunately, the toll of war, in particular from Morillo's siege, long affected the city.
 With the loss of the funds it had received as the main colonial military outpost, and the loss of population, the city deteriorated.
 It suffered a long decline in the aftermath of independence, and was largely neglected by the central government in Bogotá.
 In fact, its population did not reach pre-1811 numbers until the start of the 20th century.

 These declines were also due to disease, including a devastating cholera epidemic in 1849.
 The Canal del Dique that connected it to the Magdalena River also filled with silt, leading to a drastic reduction in the amount of international trade.
 The rise of the port of Barranquilla only compounded the decline in trade.
 During the presidency of Rafael Nuñez, who was a Cartagena native, the central government finally invested in a railroad and other infrastructure improvements and modernization that helped the city to recover.

 Cartagena is the capital of the Bolívar department.

 Geography

 Sanctuary of Saint Peter Claver.
 Peter Claver was a Spanish-born Jesuit priest who dedicated his life to helping the enslaved Africans, giving them a sense of their own personal dignity.
-He became the patron saint of slaves, seafarers, the Republic of Colombia and ministry to Africans.
+He became the patron saint of enslaved people, seafarers, the Republic of Colombia, and the ministry to Africans.